In Metal extrusion, a cylindrical billet inside a closed cavity is forced to flow through a die with a fixed cross-sectional profile.

 What is Metal Extrusion?

-Most commonly extruded materials are Aluminium, Copper, Steel, Magnesium, and Lead.
+The most commonly extruded materials are Aluminium, Copper, Steel, Magnesium, and Lead.
 Plastics and ceramics are also extruded extensively but not discussed in this article.

-Characteristics of Extrusion
+Characteristics of metal extrusion

-- Able to create complex cross sections and will be uniform over the entire length of the extrudates
+- Able to create complex cross-sections and will be uniform over the entire length of the extrudates

 - Low cost due to reduced raw material wastage and high production rate

-- Brittle material can be deformed without tear as it only exerts compressive and shear forces in the stock part
+- Brittle material can be deformed without a tear as it only exerts compressive and shear forces in the stock part

-- Metal extrusion tends to produce a favourable elongated grain structure in the direction of the material .
+- Metal extrusion tends to produce a favourable elongated grain structure in the direction of the material.

-- The minimum wall thickness of ~1mm (aluminium) to ~3mm (steel) could be achieved
+- The minimum wall thickness of ~1mm (aluminium) to ~3mm (steel) could be achieved.

-Metal extrusion can be sub divided and grouped into the following categories depending on the direction of extrusion flow, the medium used to apply force, working temperature, etc.
+Metal extrusion can be subdivided and grouped into the following categories depending on the direction of extrusion flow, the medium used to apply force, working temperature, etc.

 - Direct Extrusion